-Of course you can stay in any hotel you want.
-But to feel the culture and the Roman mentality, I suggest airbnb.
-I stayed with Antonella in this big accommodation.
+Of course, you can stay in any hotel you want.
+But to feel the culture and the Roman mentality, I suggest Airbnb.
+I stayed with Antonella in this accommodation.

-It not just has more rooms in one apartment so you feel like you live in a hotel; it also has a huge rooftop balcony from where you have a wonderful view over the district.
+It does not just have more rooms in one apartment so you feel like you live in a hotel; it also has a huge rooftop balcony from where you have a wonderful view of the district.
 I usually breakfast there in the sun which was awesome and a great start into the day.
 Although the clean rooms are spartanly furnished, you find everything you need.
-There are two bathrooms, a kitchen and a big living room.
+There are two bathrooms, a kitchen, and a big living room.

 In puncto public transportation, you need less than 10 minutes to the metro which brings you in only 6 minutes to the Central Station.
 You see, this apartment was definitely a good choice and I can highly recommend it to everyone who likes an authentic Roman apartment a little offside the busy city center.

 Enough dreaming about Rome.
-Have you ever been in this beautiful city?
-And do you have any recommendation or favorite spots to share?
+Have you ever been to this beautiful city?
+And do you have any recommendations or favorite spots to share?
 Let me know!
 I’m excited about your comments.